 Aerie's Semesters are rigorous academic programs designed to prepare students for careers in medicine as well as to provide them with the skills and certifications necessary for competitive jobs in the outdoor field.
 Aerie offers three full Semester programs: Spring, in Costa Rica and Montana; Summer, in Montana; and Fall in Montana and the Indian Himalaya.
 All offer 15 upper-division University of Montana credits.
 All use realistic scenarios, interactive lectures, as well as clinical observations in a variety of settings (an urban American emergency room; an advanced life support ambulance service; a developing-world rural health clinic during the Spring and Fall Semesters) to ensure a well-rounded, challenging and rewarding educational experience.

 Our goal is to provide not only professional-level certifications, but also a broad education in wilderness skills to ensure that our students are capable of preventing and responding to emergencies in any environment.
 Our Semester students receive the most comprehensive education in wilderness and emergency medical skills available anywhere.

 Applications Now Being Accepted

-While in the front-country, students augment their EMT skills with human anatomy instruction at the University of Montana cadaver lab, vehicle extrication training with local firefighters, and clinical hours both on an Advanced Life Support Ambulance and in an emergency room.
-All of these experiences are made possible by Aerie's excellent network of community relationships.
+After completing avalanche training, students return to the base of the mountains and continue with their Search and Rescue and wilderness EMT training.
+They also augment their EMT skills with human anatomy instruction at the University of Montana cadaver lab, vehicle extrication training with local firefighters, and clinical hours both on an Advanced Life Support Ambulance and in an emergency room.

 No course is capable of operating without the risk of injury or illness.
 We encourage you to talk with our staff about risks inherent in our training programs before enrolling.